Understanding Early Christian Art by Robin Margaret Jensen

 Picturing the Bibleexplores the vast tradition of Christian art at its very beginnings in the third century A.D., just as Christianity was emerging from its outlawed, clandestine status to become the state religion of the Roman Empire.
 What images did these Christians use to express their faith openly?
 Were they the first believers to part with Mosaic law by creating “graven images”?
 What Jewish and pagan sources, if any, did they look to for inspiration?
 When did they begin to depict the life of Jesus?
 This beautifully illustrated book takes up such questions, revealing the story of how Christian art began through insights from recent discoveries.
 The essays are complemented by extensive new archaeological research on a range of more than one hundred objects, drawn from major museums of America and Europe.
 Frescoes, marble sculpture and sarcophagi, silver vessels and reliquaries, carved ivories, decorated crosses, and illuminated Bibles are illustrated in new color photographs, allowing the reader an unprecedented encounter with Early Christian art.

-by Paul Corby Finney
+The Invisible God by Paul Corby Finney

 Call Number: BV150 .F56 1994

 This revisionist study challenges the received opinion that in its earliest manifestations Christianity was a form of religiosity opposed both on principle and in fact to the use of pictures.
 Paul Corby Finney argues that the well-known absence of Christian pictures before A.D.
 200 is due to a complex interplay of social, economic, and political factors, and is not, as is commonly assumed, a result of an anti-image ideology.
 The book documents the origins of Christian art based on some of the oldest surviving Christian archaeological evidence, and it seeks to show how the Christian products conformed to the already-existing pagan types and models.

 God, Cosmos, and Humankind by Gerhart B. Ladner; Thomas Dunlap (Translator)